-The diagnosis methods of patients infected with SARS-CoV-2 were analyzed, and reverse transcriptase-polymerase chain reaction (PCR) was determined as the most frequent method used in all KRT modalities.
+SARS-CoV-2 infection diagnosis methods of the patients were analyzed and reverse transcriptase-polymerase chain reaction (PCR) was determined as the most frequent method used in all KRT modalities.
 The results are summarized in Table 2.

 The COVID-19 mortality rate was investigated and the highest mortality rate was determined in the peritoneal dialysis (PD) group (29.6%).
 The results are summarized in Table 3 and demonstrated in Figure 2.